- 24 Feb 2023

 ThreatAssess and CAL

-ThreatAssess and the ThreatConnect® Collective Analytics Layer (CAL™) provide metrics that give users context and insights about their Indicators.
-Located on the Indicator Analytics card of the Details drawer and the Details screen for an Indicator, they serve different, but complementary, functions.
-ThreatAssess provides a single score for an Indicator that is derived from data for the Indicator across all sources in a local ThreatConnect instance.
-CAL provides anonymized, crowdsourced intelligence derived from global data for the Indicator across all participating instances of the ThreatConnect platform.
-ThreatAssess and CAL data can be examined together to analyze how the understanding of a local instance compares with the collective understanding.
+ThreatAssess and CAL™ provide metrics that give users context and insights about their Indicators.
+Located on an Indicator's Details drawer and Details screen, they serve different, but complementary, functions.
+ThreatAssess provides a single score for an Indicator that is derived from data for the Indicator across all sources in a local ThreatConnect® instance.
+CAL provides anonymized, crowdsourced intelligence derived from global data for the Indicator across all participating ThreatConnect instances.
+ThreatAssess and CAL data can be examined together to analyze how the understanding of an Indicator on a local instance compares with the collective understanding.

 ThreatAssess gives a basic risk assessment of an Indicator through a single, actionable score.
 The score represents the overall potential impact that an Indicator might have on a security organization.